Zion to Bryce Canyon Itinerary (1–3 Days): Best Route, Map & How to Plan Your Trip

 Day 2: Bryce Canyon National Park

-The drive from Kanab to Bryce Canyon is about 80 miles and takes +- 1.5 hours.
+The drive from Kanab to Bryce Canyon is about 80 miles and takes about 1.5 hours.
 However, we recommend you first make a nice stop along the way and visit the Red Canyon, which is about 60 miles and just a bit over a 1-hour drive from Kanab.

 Time: 1-3 hours.